jvpeluso/Salary-prediction-project/readme.md

 * **Random forest regressor.**
 * **XGboost regressor.**

-After being carefully tuned we've created a *pipeline*, to standardize the features values and tested each of them with *cross_val_score* using the **train** datasets, the results were the following:
+After being carefully tuned we've created a *pipeline*, to standardize the values of the features and tested each of them with *cross_val_score* using the **train** datasets, the results were the following:

 Model | RMSE | Time
 --- | --- | ---